 A reasonable proficiency with Rhino is expected from participants.

 Any modern PC running Rhino 6 will be ok in the context of the training workshop.

 Software Licenses: Orca3D and ExpressMarine licenses can be provided free of charge for the duration of the training.

 Course Fee: EUR 795 (+VAT).
-Full-time students, university teachers (proof of status required) will get a 50% discount.
-Please note your seat is only confirmed once the payment clears.
+Please note that your seat is only confirmed once the payment clears.
+Full-time students and university teachers (proof of status required) will get a 50% discount.

 Maximum Number of Participants: 10 participants.
 If there is no quorum, the course will be canceled 15 days before.

 Posted on 12 July 2018 | 1:22 am

 Codify: Parametric and Computational Design in Landscape Architecture

 Posted on 11 July 2018 | 3:46 pm